wyndhams/ga-project-1/README.md

 ```

 # Challenges
 One of the primary challenges of the project was achieving smooth and responsive movement for the player's spaceship and the alien invaders, while also maintaining consistent gameplay performance.
-Achieving this required careful optimisation of the game's animation and physics calculations, as well as utilising various techniques such as object pooling to reduce the number of expensive object creations and deletions.
+Achieving this required careful optimisation of the code.
+This could still be smoother and is something I would like to improve through further development.

 Another challenge was making the game compatible with a wide range of browsers and devices.
 Since the game was developed using vanilla HTML, CSS, and JavaScript, it was important to ensure that it could run on as many platforms as possible.
 This required thorough testing and debugging across different browsers, including legacy browsers that may not support the latest web standards.
 It also required designing the game to be responsive and scalable across different screen sizes and resolutions.